paulaguijarro/github-boards-with-twilio/README.md

 ## GITHUB BOARDS

 For my Kanban board I'm using a private project board: [GitHub Project Boards](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/about-project-boards) configured as "basic kanban".
-You can configure the columns you need.
-Bearing in mind that the application will take the first one to add cards received by SMS, and the last one will be from which it sends the weekly digest notification.
+You can configure the columns you need, bearing in mind that the application will take the first one to add cards received by SMS, and the last one will be from which it sends the weekly digest notification.

 ### Configure Github Project

 Within your github account, you just have to go to the projects tab and click on the "create project" button, then you can choose:
-- A name for your project board that you will later include in a variable called "github_project_name" within the "env" file.
+- A name for your project board that you will later include in a variable called "GITHUB_PROJECT_NAME" within the "env" file.
 - Your preferred template: In my case it will be a "basic kanban"
-- The visibility for your project: as my board will be for personal tasks and not to share with a team, I will choose the "private" option.
+- The visibility for your project: as my board will be for personal tasks and not for sharing with a team, I will choose the "private" option.

 ## TWILIO PROGRAMMABLE SMS